yubrajthapa/DjangoFirst/README.md

 # DjangoFirst
-This is my first Django project
+This is my first Django E-commerce project